fmills89/assignment-1-bootcamp/README.md

-# Horiseon is a company that increases traffic to your website through-
+# Horiseon is a company that increases traffic to your website.

-engine optimization, online reputation management, and social media marketing.
+Through these specific services..engine optimization, online reputation management, and social media marketing.